Reader Zoe recently sent us the following question:

-- Create a wish list.
+- Create a wish list and gift registry.
 There are practical things that you will need when the baby comes: diapers, a car seat, a stroller and crib, for example.
-Research through Consumer Reports the safest products, learn about product features through reviews on websites with active communities, and go to baby stores to find what you like about what you see.
-Be an informed consumer and create a list of essential products that fit your needs.
+Research through Consumer Reports the safest products, learn about product features through reviews on websites with active communities.
+Be an informed consumer and create a list of essential products that fit your needs and create a gift registry.
 When your family or friends ask you what you need, show them your list.
 Let them know about the research you’ve done and why you have picked the specific products on your list.
-If you don’t find registries offensive (I don’t), then put these items on a registry — but ONLY put these essential items and nothing else.
-It’s best to have your list prepared before you go to the baby store so that you aren’t tempted to add extraneous items.
 Explain to your family and friends that these are the items you need, and people will gravitate toward them.
-(Tomorrow I’ll write a post about what I believe are these essential items.)

 - Buy as you need, not in anticipation.
 Beyond the bare bones items, avoid buying (or acquiring through Freecycle or Craigslist) anything until you need it.
 People with children will give you a constant stream of advice that begins with the phrase, “You just HAVE to have …” Until your child arrives and you grow to understand his or her preferences, you won’t have any idea if your child really has to have specific things.
 Your neighbor’s child may have loved the vibrating child carrier, but yours might hate it.
 Their must-have items may very well be clutter in your home.
 Also, don’t buy any clothes or toys ahead of time, you’ll very likely receive lots of these as gifts.

-- Don’t agree to a shower or only agree to a shower with a theme.
-You don’t have to have a baby shower.
+- Don’t agree to a shower/gender reveal party or only agree to one with a theme.
+You don’t have to have a party.
 If you don’t want one, then don’t have one.
-If you’re okay with the idea of having one or have a super-excited family member chomping at the bit to throw you one, then ask for the shower to have a theme.
+If you’re okay with the idea of having one or have a super-excited family member chomping at the bit to throw you one, then ask for the party to have a theme.
 Guests can bring their favorite childhood books or everyone can bring a pack of diapers.
 If you’re adopting, have a shower where you ask guests to bring gifts for the orphanage or foster care services, and give the presents to children who haven’t yet found homes.
 I’ve also heard of pamper the parents parties being a huge hit for keeping baby clutter at bay.

 - Return unwanted items for wanted items.
 Products you don’t want that were purchased in stores can be returned.
 There is no law saying that you have to keep something you don’t want.
 Build up a store credit to help you purchase the items you really need.